RoelofSetsFire/data-processing-1/30 Homework/70 SVG/10 Homework.md

 `svg2.css`, and `main2.js`.
 Note that you may not need `svg2.css` here unless you would like to change additional styling with regard to text, margins, etc.
 Submit also your python script that converts your data to JSON format.
+As usual push everything on GitHub!
+Don't forget to put your name in all the files!

 ### Checklist

 * Are all the files present and in the correct relative paths?
 * Do you have enough comments and are your variable names appropriate?
+* Did you push&commit everything on GitHub?
+* Does every file contain your name?